githubEdit

 Calculation example for debug_traceTransaction: 20 (Ethereum base multiplier)×2 (method multiplier)=40 CU20\ (\text{Ethereum base multiplier}) \times 2\ (\text{method multiplier}) = \mathbf{40\ CU}

-For full details on all methods—including exact multipliers and total CU values for each protocol—please refer to our Compute Units page.
+For full details on all methods - including exact multipliers and total CU values for each protocol - please refer to our Compute Units pagearrow-up-right.

 Why we use the CU system at GetBlock?